Get News & Updates Directly To Your Inbox

 4. Teen ‘users’ are more likely to become grown-up addicts.

-Think your kids are immune?
-Studies show nearly half of all young people use an illegal drug by the time they graduate from high school.
+The younger a person starts misusing drugs or alcohol, the greater their chance of becoming an addict.
+You might think your kids are immune, but studies show nearly half of all young people use an illegal drug by the time they graduate from high school.
 Parents need to take teen drinking and drug misuse seriously.
 Don’t dismiss it as normal experimentation.

 5. Recovery is hard.